paulschreiber/contact-form-entries/readme.txt

 = How can i view all contact form 7 entries =

 from main wordpress menu select "CRM Entries" then you can view any entry.

+= WPforms save to database =

+* Install our entries plugin for saving WPforms submissions to database.
+* Plugin automatically saves all WPforms entries in wordpress database.
+* You can add notes and send emails to WPforms entries.

 = CRM Entries Plugin =